martinkearn/sports-team-organiser/DevNotes.md

 - [x] UpsertTransactionAsync
 - [x] DeleteTransactionAsync
 - [x] Startup DI
+- [ ] Refactor Transaction to only have properties, not sub-objects like PlayerEntity or Player

 ## Pages & Components
 - [x] /transactions - Show more